Selection and the Distribution of Female Hourly Wages in the U.S: Econometric analysis

-where $\Phi_{k}(\gamma_{r}^{\prime }z)=\Phi (\gamma_{r}^{\prime }z)/\int \Phi (\gamma_{r}^{\prime }z)\,dF_{Z_{k}}(z)$ is the counterfactual probability of selection in group~$k$ when the selection rule is as in group~ $r$ and $\Phi (\cdot )$ denotes the standard normal DF.
-The first two elements in \eqref{MR:selection} capture the effect of changes over time in the composition of the selected population in terms of observable characteristics.
-The first element results from applying the selection rule from period~$0$ to period~$1$ holding the composition of period~$1$ fixed, whereas the second component results from changing the distribution of characteristics from period~$1$ to period~$0$.
-The third element captures the effect of changes over time in the composition of the selected population in terms of unobservables through the correlation coefficient.\footnote{ \ MR make the strong assumption that the distribution of the covariates does not change over time, i.e., $F_{Z_{0}}=F_{Z_{1}}$, so the second component drops out.} In our view, the first and third elements rightfully belong to the selection effect, whereas the second element belongs to the composition effect as it is driven by changes over time in the distribution of $Z$.
+where $\Phi _{k}(\gamma _{r}^{\prime }z/\sigma _{V_{r}})=\Phi (\gamma _{r}^{\prime }z/\sigma _{V_{r}})/\int \Phi (\gamma _{r}^{\prime }z/\sigma _{V_{r}})\,dF_{Z_{k}}(z)$ is the counterfactual probability of selection in group~$k$ when the selection rule is as in group~$r$ and $\Phi$ denotes the standard normal CDF.
+The first two elements in \eqref{MR:selection} capture the effect of changes over time in the observable characteristics of the selected population.
+The first results from applying the selection rule from period~$1$ to period~$0$ holding the composition of period~$1$ fixed.
+The second captures changes in the distribution of characteristics from period~$1$ to period~$0$.
+The third element captures the effect of changes over time in the composition of the selected population in terms of unobservables through the variance in wages.
+The fourth element is a sorting effect that captures changes over time in the composition of the selected population in terms of unobservables through the correlation coefficient.\footnote{ \ MR make the strong assumption that the distribution of the covariates does not change over time, i.e., $F_{Z_{0}}=F_{Z_{1}}$, so the second component drops out.} In our view the first element belongs to the selection effect while the second element belongs to the composition effect as it is driven by changes over time in the distribution of $Z$.
+It is also not clear why the change in the variance of wages should be interpreted as a selection effect as it captures factors potentially unrelated to selection.
+As the final element reflects changes how unobservables are valued it is arguably a component of the selection effect.
+However, it could be assigned the interpretation of a structural effect as it captures the market value of unobserved characteristics.
+We agree with the MR interpretation that the sign of $\rho _{t}$ captures the nature of sorting.

-We now present the selection, composition and structural effects for our decomposition and compare them with the corresponding effects in MR. Plugging this expression for the LASF $\mu_t(x,v)$ into \eqref{mean_counter} gives, after some straightforward calculations:
+We now present the selection, composition and structural effects for our decomposition.
+Plugging the expression for $\mu _{t}(x,v)$ into \eqref{mean_counter} gives, after some straightforward calculations: